Life After Deployment

 Do you want life to get back to normal, but you’re not sure what normal is anymore?
 The Illinois Warrior Assistance Program is here to help, M-F, 9 a.m. to 5 p.m.
 CT.
 Call 866-554-IWAP (4927) now to get the help that you so richly deserve.

-IWAP is a free and confidential resource provided by the State of Illinois.
+IWAP is a confidential resource provided by the State of Illinois.
 It is not connected to the U.S. Armed Forces or the U.S. Department of Veterans Affairs.

 For family and loved ones―